stephaniebonds/stephaniebonds.github.io/_pages/about.md

 <div class="flex">
 <img class="photo" src="{{site.url}}/images/Bonds_Photo2.jpg" />
 <div class="text">
 Welcome!
-I am a Post-Doctoral Research Fellow at the Center for Global Development.
-I received my PhD in Economics from the University of California, Berkeley in May 2022.
+I am an Associate Economist at RAND Corporation.
+I received my PhD in Economics from the University of California, Berkeley in May 2022 and previously was a Post-Doctoral Research Fellow at the Center for Global Development.
 <br/>
 <br/>
 My research interests are at the intersection of development and labor economics, with a particular focus on issues of educational access in low-income settings.